TRACFIN: what it is and how to file a déclaration de soupçon

 What language is the SAR filed in?

 French.
-Supporting attachments may be in another language but TRACFIN may request a French translation.
+Supporting attachments may be in another language, but TRACFIN may request a French translation.

 How long must SAR records be kept?

-Does TRACFIN ever ask for follow-up information?
+Does TRACFIN ask for follow-up information?

 11. What to do, today